-- UCENet Executive Committee, composed of the Co-chairs, plus a minimum of four members (for a total of five) from other authorities or agencies, with attention given to geographic diversity and representation, and responsible for providing strategic direction and oversight of UCENet activities.
+- The UCENet Executive Committee is made up of seven agencies, with attention given to geographic diversity and representation, and responsible for providing strategic direction and oversight of UCENet activities.

-- The Secretariat provides administrative, technical and operational support to the UCENet Executive Committee, the UCENet working groups/committees.
-The Secretariat Support Group (SSG) will be comprised of at least 3 representatives among the membership.
+- The Secretariat provides administrative, technical and operational support to the UCENet Executive Committee and the UCENet working groups/ committees.
+The Secretariat Support Group (SSG) comprises at least 3 representatives among the membership.

 - Sharing information and intelligence to identify risks and opportunities for enforcement action and/or prevention.

 - Sharing of effective intelligence and investigative techniques and enforcement strategies.

 - Exploration of similarities and differences in procedural, substantive and evidentiary rules to address challenges to cooperation.